 Texas isn’t a no-fault state.
 No-fault states require drivers to buy coverage that pays for medical bills and other injury expenses after an accident, no matter who’s at fault.
 This s usually personal injury protection (PIP).

 As was mentioned earlier, PIP appears on policies by default, and it’ll be up to you whether you want to keep it or decline it in writing.

 In Texas, cars become a total loss if they get into an accident and the repair costs exceed the car’s actual cash value (ACV).
 Your insurer can declare your car a total loss with less damage.
 But when damages reach 100% of the adjusted cost of repair, your car must receive a salvage title.

 If your car gets totaled, your insurer will give you a payout equal to your car’s value at the time of the accident.
 When this happens to a new car, owners sometimes owe more than its value.
 Gap insurance exists to cover this difference.

 Salvage and Rebuilt Titles

 A salvage title car refers to a vehicle that an insurance company has declared a total loss.
-Since they’re so badly damaged, salvages are undriveable and aren’t legal to drive on public roads in Texas.
+Since they’re so badly damaged, salvages are undrivable and aren’t legal to drive on public roads.
 Cars with salvage titles must carry a brand indicating the reason for salvage.

-You also typically can’t get insurance if you own salvage title.
-Insurance companies don’t often like to insure a car that’s taken so much damage that the state deems it unworthy to drive.
+You also typically can’t insure cars with salvage titles.
+Carriers don’t like to provide coverage for a car that’s taken so much damage that the state deems it unworthy to drive.

 The only way to legally drive a salvage car again is to take the proper steps to make it a rebuilt title.
 A rebuilt title car is a salvage that’s been restored to a drivable state.